Esri/storymap-journal/README.md

 ## Configuration
-In addition to the configuration offered by the builder, the files `app/config.js` and `app/commonConfig.js` provide various settings that are documented there.
+In addition to the configuration offered by the builder, the files `app/config.js` and `app/commonConfig.js` provide various settings.
+Documentation is provided in those files.

 ## Customize the look and feel

 ### Custom color theme
-As we don't offer yet the ability to create a custom theme through the builder, customizing the various colors of the application require to download and configure the application through `app/config.js`.
-Edit that file, locate the `LAYOUT` property and edit the theme values that correspond to the theme you have chosen in the builder.
+As Map Journal doesn't yet offer the ability to create a custom theme through the builder, customizing the various colors of the application require to download and configure them through `app/config.js`.

-For example if you are using a Side Panel layout and have kept the default theme, edit the first line with the desired colors.
+For example if you are using a Side Panel layout and have kept the default theme, open `app/config.js`, locate the `LAYOUT` property and edit the following line with the desired colors.

 ```
 themes: [